morinlab/lymphopedia/papers/sarkozyMutationalLandscapeGray2021.md

 New Tier 1, PMBL Tier 1, 5
 This study, New Tier 2, 6
 New Tier 2, PMBL Tier 2, 6
+This study, New Tier 3, 0
+New Tier 3, PMBL Tier 3, 0
-All other PMBL studies, PMBL Tier 1, 71
+All other PMBL studies, PMBL Tier 1, 41
-All other PMBL studies, PMBL Tier 2, 76
+All other PMBL studies, PMBL Tier 2, 106
+All other PMBL studies, PMBL Tier 3, 0
 ```

 ## Novel genes reported in this study